rafaeldevvv/rafaeldevvv/README.md

 ## About Me

 I'm a self-taught front-end developer based in Espírito Santo, Brazil.
-I'm on a journey to becoming a skilled freelance front-end developer.
+I'm on a journey to becoming a skilled freelance full-stack developer.

 ## Knowledge